breach-report/breachreport-api/docs/01-before-using-api.md

 Things you must know before using Breach Report API:

 * Your application must authenticate all calls to Breach Report API using the API key.
 To get the API key, [register on the Breach Report portal](https://breachreport.com/portal/signup).
-* For greater security, Breach Report API provide full email incident data to the account holders only.
-That means you need to verify the ownership of an email address or a web domain by email.
+* For greater security, Breach Report API provides full email incident data to account holders only.
+That means you need to verify the ownership of an email address or a web domain by email or by adding a TXT record.

 <p align="center">
   <br>